siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```
 ## Store Query

-Siddhi store queries are a set of siddhi queries which can be used to query database tables.
+Siddhi store queries are a set of siddhi queries that can be used to query database tables.

 **Purpose**

-Store Queries provides support to execute following queries on database tables without intervention of streams.
+Store queries allow you to execute the following operations on database tables without the intervention of streams.

 * SELECT
 * DELETE